jbaragry/ardoq-archimate/README.md

 ## Quick Start
 To get started from an IDE

-    clone the repo
-    clone the ardoqpy project
+    clone the repo or just download ardoq_archimate.py install ardoqpy using pip
-    adjust your python path to include ardoqpy edit the config file to use your API key edit the config file to point to the archimate exchange file
+    edit the config file to use your API key and host edit the config file to point to the archimate exchange file

 ## Version

+- 2022/01 - Updated for new ways of using model templates in Ardoq
+- 2016/11 - Refactored version to import archimate 2.1 to the official ardoq archimate 3 template/model
 - 2016/04 - Initial version from archimate 2.1 to my own archimate 2.1 model

-- 2016/11 - Refactored version to import archimate 2.1 to the official ardoq archimate 3 template/model
+## Changelog
+- 20220121
+  - updated to deal with new ways of using templates and models in Ardoq
+  - deprecated org as a separate param.
+Now part of hostname
+  - general cleanup for 6y.o code

+- 20210717
+  - previous updates

 ## TODO
 - Make config file available as a cmd line param